 Notes

-- Add up to 1/4 cup grated Grana Padano or Parm cheese (25g), if you want.
-I like to add it to pasta salad sometimes, but this version is so good on its own that I didn’t even think to add it.
+- Add up to ¼ cup grated Grana Padano or Parm cheese (25g), for even more flavor.
+I like to add it to pasta salad sometimes, but this version is so good on its own that I didn't even think to add it.

 - Store pasta salad covered in the refrigerator and consume within a couple of days (because of the shrimp).
 If you’re not adding shrimp to the recipe, you may store the salad for a few more days.